QuantActions/QA-Android-SDK-public/docs/qa_sdk/com.quantactions.sdk/-q-a-runnable-example/index.md

 [androidJvm]\
 class [QARunnableExample](index.md)(**context**: [Context](https://developer.android.com/reference/kotlin/android/content/Context.html), **alertDialog**: [AlertDialog](https://developer.android.com/reference/kotlin/androidx/appcompat/app/AlertDialog.html)?) : [QARunnable](../-q-a-runnable/index.md)

-Implementation example of abstract interface
+Implementation example of abstract interface [QARunnable](../-q-a-runnable/index.md).

+This QARunnable example shows how to add an alert dialog to the runnable, in this way the user can be notified that the app is performing a task in the background, when done the dialog is dismissed and a message appears in the SnackBar.

 ## See also